-Growing Napier Grass
+Two Easy Methods for Growing Napier Grass

 The first way is by cutting a mature stem of Napier grass and cutting the stem into sections with three nodes.
 This can be done using a knife and cutting the stem at a 45-degree angle.
 Then you need to dig holes wherever you wish to plant the plants.
 The holes should be deep enough to place three cuttings underneath the soil.
 If you wish to plant multiple plants, then make sure that the gap between each plant is equal.
 Adding fertilizers to each hole will ensure that the plant gets all the right nutrients.

 The second growing method that you can utilize is growing Napier grass from the root slips.
 You’ll achieve this by cutting off the stem at ground level and removing all the green parts of the plant.
 This way, when only the portion is under the soil, and you can use the stem and leaves for compost or for animal feed.

 Once you dig the hole, you can dig under the soil and get the bundle of roots and shoots.
 You can separate the clumps that have more than one grass shoots emerging from it.
 Some people prefer treating the cut-out slips with rooting hormone solution or manure before planting.
 When you dig, make sure that you keep the holes deep enough so that the shoot is left above the ground.

 When you are done with planting the root slips, you need to fill in the holes with soil.